martygrant/uwsgamedevbot/README.md

   * !eightball - Get some classic 8-ball wisdom.
   * !wiki - Get the first few sentences of a Wikipedia page.
 * 0.3
-  * !role - Users can add non-functional roles to their own accounts, e.g. "2nd Year" or "Graduate".
+  * !roles - Users can add non-functional roles to their own accounts, e.g. "2nd Year" or "Graduate".
-  * !roles - Display a list of roles users can add to their accounts.
   * !urban - Search for an Urban Dictionary definition.
   * !report - Anonymously report user to society committee.
 * 0.2